to Catawba Science Center, where hands-on

 See and touch different species of LIVE sharks and stingrays in

 this hands-on marine habitat.
-Live shark feedings are held daily.
+See Live shark feedings.
+Check CSC's Event Calendar for times.

 Coastal North Carolina